White Sox vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and the Chicago White Sox square off against Brandon Marsh and the Philadelphia Phillies on Monday at 7:10 PM ET at Guaranteed Rate Field.
+Luis Robert and the Chicago White Sox meet Alec Bohm and the Philadelphia Phillies at Guaranteed Rate Field on Tuesday at 4:10 PM ET, in the first game of a three-game series.

-The Phillies are -130 moneyline favorites in this matchup with the White Sox (+105).
-A 7.5-run over/under is set in the contest.
+Bookmakers list the White Sox as -115 favorites on the moneyline, while giving the underdog Phillies -105 moneyline odds.
+An 8.5-run over/under is set for this game.

 White Sox vs. Phillies Odds & Info